 Assignment Total marks Requirements 1.
 Critical essay 25 800-1200 words (including quotations but not references/bibliography).
 Based on one text.
 The text must not be on the examination (Paper 3) or the same text as for the empathic response (written assignment 2).
 (In cases where a text is a selection of poems/short stories, the essay must cover at least two poems/stories.)
 2. Empathic response 25 600-1000 words.
-Assumes the voice of one character in one prose or drama text.
+Assumes the voice of one character in a novel or a play.
 The task prescribes a particular moment in the text (which may be the end of the text).
 The text must not be on the examination (Paper 3) or the same text as for the critical essay (written assignment 1).
 3. Oral response: recorded conversation 15 4-7 minutes.
-A conversation with the teacher on an aspect of the candidate's chosen text: EITHER the way a novelist or playwright presents a particular character OR the way their chosen writer (from prose, drama or poetry) presents a particular theme.
+A conversation with the teacher on an aspect of the candidate's chosen text: EITHER the way a novelist or playwright presents a particular character OR the way their chosen writer presents a particular theme.
 Text may be an examination (Paper 3) set text or a text studied for one of the other coursework assignments.
 The conversation must be recorded.